Are you considering an elongated pickleball paddle?

 These oversized paddles (sometimes called “blade” style or just “long” bodied paddles) are becoming more popular on the courts – especially among singles players.
-Switching to an elongated paddle in 2020 could give you the extra bit of reach you need to cover the court on your own, for singles pickleball strategy and tips click here.
+Switching to an elongated paddle could give you the extra bit of reach you need to cover the court on your own, for singles pickleball strategy and tips click here.

 Almost all major pickleball brands now have at least one elongated paddle in their product lines and we continue to see more of these among the latest and greatest paddles being released on the market.

 Best Elongated Paddles